ashleystanfield/ColorectalCancerMetamodels/README.md

 A sophisticated Shiny application for analyzing and comparing colorectal cancer screening scenarios using machine learning metamodels.
 This tool enables healthcare researchers and policymakers to evaluate the impact of different screening strategies on cancer cases, life years lost, and cancer deaths across diverse populations.

+## Background

+The NC-CRC simulation model is a validated, agent-based model designed to simulate the natural history and screening of colorectal cancer (CRC).
+It comprises three primary components: (1) adenoma (polyp) incidence and growth, (2) progression through precancerous and cancerous disease states, and (3) screening and surveillance dynamics.
+The model accepts population-level inputs, including demographic distributions and screening participation rates before, during, and after a five-year intervention period.
+It simulates individual life histories and produces detailed health outcomes, such as cancer after, cancer death, and life-years lost.
+Simulation outputs are used to generate metamodels that approximate the NC-CRC model's behavior and can be interfaced with via this metamodel decision tool.
+To train these metamodels, we simulated diverse combinations of screening levels with 5,000 stochastic replications per individual type in the base population.
+Each individual is characterized by age, race, and gender, enabling estimation of both individual-level and population-level outcomes.

-## 🎯 Overview
+## Overview

 The Metamodel Decision Tool provides:
-- **Single and Multi-Population Analysis**: Analyze outcomes for a single population or compare multiple sub-populations simultaneously
+- Single and Multi-Population Analysis: Analyze outcomes for a single population or compare multiple sub-populations simultaneously
-- **Multiple ML Models**: Choose from 6 different machine learning approaches (Linear Regression, Decision Tree, Random Forest, SVR, Lasso, Ridge)
+- Multiple ML Models: Choose from 6 different machine learning approaches (Linear Regression, Decision Tree, Random Forest, SVR, Lasso, Ridge)
-- **Scenario Comparison**: Compare up to 5 different screening scenarios side-by-side
+- Scenario Comparison: Compare up to 5 different screening scenarios side-by-side
-- **Demographic Weighting**: Account for population demographics (gender, race, age groups)
+- Demographic Weighting: Account for population demographics (gender, race, age groups)
-- **Comprehensive Outputs**: Export detailed analyses with all parameters and results
+- Comprehensive Outputs: Export detailed analyses with all parameters and results

-## ✨ Key Features
+## Key Features

 ### Analysis Modes
-- **Single Population Analysis**: Focused analysis for a single target population
+- Single Population Analysis: Focused analysis for a single target population
-- **Multi-Population Comparative Analysis**: Compare outcomes across multiple sub-populations with different characteristics
+- Multi-Population Comparative Analysis: Compare outcomes across multiple sub-populations with different characteristics

 ### Machine Learning Models
 - Linear Regression (fastest, ~30 seconds - 1 minute)